HSAFoundation/HSA-Runtime-AMD/README.md

-### AMD Heterogenous System Architecture HSA - Linux HSA Runtime Alpha release for Kaveri
+### AMD Heterogeneous System Architecture HSA - Linux HSA Runtime Alpha release for Kaveri

 This package includes the user-mode API interfaces and libraries necessary for host applications to launch compute kernels to available HSA components.
 This version is consistent with the 1.0 Provisional HSA Runtime Programmer's Reference Manual and targets AMD Kaveri APUs on supported platforms, and is the Alpha version of the HSA Runtime.
 This version is compatible with the 0.8 version of the HSA driver set.
 See the HSA-docs repository at https://github.com/HSAFoundation/HSA-docs/wiki for more information regarding target platforms, documentation and usage.